d-krupke/AlgBench/README.md

 # Version History

+- **1.1.0** Some changes for efficiency turned out to be less robust in case of, e.g., keyboard interrupt.
+Fixed that.
 - **1.0.0** Changing the database layout, making it more efficient (breaking change!).
 - **0.2.0** Changing database slightly to contain meta data and doing more